Operating Community Pools

 - If using a county inspector, provide sufficient time for scheduling before opening day.
 The associated fee is as published in the current fee schedule.

-- If using a third-party electrical contractor, he or she must complete an Electrical Inspection Form.
+- If using a third-party electrical contractor, he or she must complete an Swimming Pools and Spas - Electrical Inspection Report and Certification form.
 Submission instructions are included on the form.

 Required permitting and inspection links: